onepf/AppDF/specification/appds_spec_1_0.md

   </tr>
 </table>

-There could be exceptional products for which a generic converting rules described in this table do not work.
-You can use `<store-specific>` tag to specify a custom content rating for the stores in that case.
+There could be exceptional products for which a generic convertion rules described in this table don't work.
+You can use the `<store-specific>` tag to specify a custom content rating for the stores in that case.

 Here you can find more detailed information about content rating definitions used in different stores:
 <table>